Aabishkar2/nepse-data/README.md

 Things you can consider doing:

-- Github action to update code on daily basis on Kaggle
+- Github action to update data on a daily basis on Kaggle
 - Date-wise Collection of data from past to present

 ## License